Von Neumann regular ring: Generalizations and specializations

 Special types of von Neumann regular rings include unit regular rings and strongly von Neumann regular rings and rank rings.

 A ring R is called unit regular if for every a in R, there is a unit u in R such that a = aua.
 Every semisimple ring is unit regular, and unit regular rings are directly finite rings.
 An ordinary von Neumann regular ring need not be directly finite.

 A ring R is called strongly von Neumann regular if for every a in R, there is some x in R with a = aax.
 The condition is left-right symmetric.
 Strongly von Neumann regular rings are unit regular.
 Every strongly von Neumann regular ring is a subdirect product of division rings.
 In some sense, this more closely mimics the properties of commutative von Neumann regular rings, which are subdirect products of fields.
-Of course for commutative rings, von Neumann regular and strongly von Neumann regular are equivalent.
+For commutative rings, von Neumann regular and strongly von Neumann regular are equivalent.
 In general, the following are equivalent for a ring R: